occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 | Name  | Description  |
 |:----|:-----|
 | [Number&nbsp;Guessing&nbsp;Game](https://github.com/johanhaleby/occurrent/tree/master/example/domain/number-guessing-game/mongodb/spring/blocking) | A simple game implemented using a pure domain model and stores events in MongoDB using `SpringMongoEventStore` and Spring Boot.
 It also generates integration events and publishes these to RabbitMQ. |
+| [Word&nbsp;Guessing&nbsp;Game](https://github.com/johanhaleby/occurrent/tree/master/example/domain/word-guessing-game/mongodb/spring/blocking) | Similar to the "Number Guessing Game" but more advanced, leveraging several Occurrent features such as CQRS, queries, and transactional projections.
+Implemented using a pure domain model and stores events in MongoDB using `SpringMongoEventStore` and Spring Boot.
+| [Uno](https://github.com/johanhaleby/occurrent/tree/master/example/domain/uno/mongodb/spring/blocking) | A port of [FsUno](https://github.com/thinkbeforecoding/FsUno), a classic card game.
+Implemented using a pure domain model and stores events in MongoDB using `SpringMongoEventStore` and Spring Boot.
 | [Subscription&nbsp;View](https://github.com/johanhaleby/occurrent/tree/master/example/projection/spring-subscription-based-mongodb-projections/src/main/java/org/occurrent/example/eventstore/mongodb/spring/subscriptionprojections) | An example showing how to create a subscription that listens to certain events stored in the EventStore and updates a view/projection from these events. |
 | [Transactional&nbsp;View](https://github.com/johanhaleby/occurrent/tree/master/example/projection/spring-transactional-projection-mongodb/src/main/java/org/occurrent/example/eventstore/mongodb/spring/transactional) | An example showing how to combine writing events to the `SpringMongoEventStore` and update a view transactionally using the `@Transactional` annotation. |
 | [Custom&nbsp;Aggregation&nbsp;View](https://github.com/johanhaleby/occurrent/tree/master/example/projection/spring-adhoc-evenstore-mongodb-queries/src/main/java/org/occurrent/example/eventstore/mongodb/spring/projections/adhoc) | Example demonstrating that you can query the `SpringMongoEventStore` using custom MongoDB aggregations. |